drivet/website-11ty/src/posts/feed/2020/wikis-and-blogs.md

 So where to go from here?

-Well, for one thing, I'll admit that my [wiki][3] is getting a bit long in the tooth - it's just kind of ugly.
+Well, for one thing, I'll admit that my wiki is getting a bit long in the tooth - it's just kind of ugly.
 The IndieWebCamp session dropped some interesting new pieces of software to try out, like [TiddlyWiki][11], so I may end up trying some of those.
 We'll see.